rdiazrovira/demo/README.md

 In Cloud Run, create a service.

-Set a name, and description.
+Set a name and description.

 Choose the option “Github - Continuously deploy from a repository.”